Exit Interview Questions

 3. What Did You Enjoy Most About Your Job?

-Although one of the main goals of exit interviews is to get constructive feedback, you might be given the opportunity to highlight the positives of your position as well.
+Although one of the main goals of exit interviews is to get constructive feedback, you might be given the opportunity to highlight the positives of your position as well, according to Forbes.
 In a typical exit interview, you’ll likely be asked about the parts of your job you enjoyed the most.
 Whether it was your team members, certain duties, or the weekly employer-sponsored happy hours, it’s important to tell your company why you looked forward to going to work.
 This knowledge not only helps your manager continue to do the things that are making employees happy, but he or she can also use this information when playing up your position for prospective candidates for your position.

 4. What Did You Not Enjoy About Your Job?